Matproofs/Matproofs-go/README.md

-# DualVC-go
+# MC-go
-Implement DualVC in golang.
+Implement our matrix commitment scheme in golang.